IT-Lab-HSRM/flightory_community/02_Tips, Learnings & Troubleshooting/Flight_Software.md

 ## 2. ArduPilot

+### FC ships with iNAV — flashing ArduPilot is not straightforward (hsrm)
+**Problem:** The SpeedyBee F405 Wing (and similar FCs) are sold as "ArduPilot compatible" but ship with iNAV.
+ArduPilot cannot be flashed directly — you have to go through the iNAV Configurator first.
+This is not documented anywhere.

+**Fix:**
+1. Open iNAV Configurator
+2. Go to Firmware Flasher
+3. Select ArduPlane as the target firmware
+4. Flash from there — not from Mission Planner directly

+---

+### QuadPlane parameters missing from stable ArduPilot release (hsrm)
+**Problem:** 11 hours lost because QuadPlane/VTOL parameters simply didn't appear in the stable firmware release.
+ESCs remained in standby (constant beeping), motor control was impossible.
+Nothing in the documentation explains this.

+**Fix:** If VTOL parameters are missing or motors won't respond despite correct wiring, try the **latest unstable/beta firmware** version.
+The parameters had been removed from the stable release and were only available in beta at the time.
+Took minutes to fix once the root cause was known.

+> "The parameters had apparently just been removed from the stable release.
+Not documented anywhere.
+A day of work lost on something that took minutes to fix once we knew."

+---

+### Sensor calibration sequence for ArduPilot VTOL (hsrm)
+Order of operations that worked for the HSRM build:
+1. Flash ArduPlane firmware via iNAV Configurator
+2. Connect via USB-C to Mission Planner
+3. Write all QuadPlane/VTOL parameters
+4. Go outside for GPS lock and compass calibration
+5. Assign and test servo outputs
+6. Flash RC transmitter and receiver firmware (EdgeTX + ELRS)
+7. Bind transmitter and receiver (shared passcode for ELRS)
+8. Test control surfaces — ailerons, V-tail, tilt rotors
+9. Test motors last

+---

 ### Connecting ELRS/CRSF receiver to Matek F405 Wing V2 with Mission Planner / ArduPilot (fb)
 **Problem:** Radio and receiver are bound but Mission Planner can't connect via MAVLink through a 2.4GHz ELRS receiver.